pluralsight/guides/welcome.md

 ### How we’re solving these problems together

-- We've created this as a place to share and discover new & innovative technical articles/content.
-The content is community-generated, making this a long-term self-sustaining project.
+- **We use MarkDown** (rather than WordPress), a simple file format
-- We use MarkDown (rather than WordPress), a simple file format.
-The content is stored in GitHub, which many developers use daily and love.
+- **The tutorials are stored in GitHub**, which many developers use daily and love.
-- You can use your favorite text editor to create tutorials and check them in via Git.
+- **Use your favorite text editor** to create tutorials and **check them in via Git**.
 Or you can use our handy-dandy Visual Editor if you'd rather have that handled by us.
-- The code for the site itself is open-source and is stored in Github.
+- **The code for this site is open-sourced in Github**.
 Let's improve it together!
-- You can get your tutorials peer-reviewed by others.
+- You can get your tutorials **peer-reviewed by others**.
 This improves the quality of our collective knowledge.
-- Others can help maintain your tutorials long-terms, making the content have a much deeper longevity when updates are needed, and removes the original author as a single point of failure if he doesn’t maintain the tutorial.
+- **Others can help maintain your tutorials long-term**, making the content have a much deeper longevity when updates are needed, and removes the original author as a single point of failure if he doesn’t maintain the tutorial.
-- By building momentum on this site together, we'll get a larger audience over time, which means your tutorials will reach a wide community and the impact of your words will be larger.
+- **The impact of our words will be larger**.
+By building momentum on this site together, we'll get a larger audience over time, which means your tutorials will reach a wide community.
-- (Future) Your content can be translated by a community of programmers who are bilingual and passionate about their countries receiving knowledge, to be shared with other countries who don't have a deep understanding of the English language.
+- (Future) **Bring knowledge to other countries**.
+Your content can be translated by a community of bilingual and passionate about their countries receiving knowledge, to be shared with other countries who don't have a deep understanding of the English language.

 ### I love this.
 How do I help?

-- Help us spread the word about the site on Facebook and Twitter
+- Help us spread the word about the site on Facebook and Twitter (see buttons on bottom of page)
-- The best way to learn is to teach, and you have unique expertise.
-Give back to the community you learned from.
-Get started now by [writing a new article](/write/) or editing one of the articles needing review.
+- Get started now by [writing a new article](/write/) or editing one of the articles needing review.